 - 1943: Radcliffe College accepts the archive of material assembled by Maud Wood Park that documents woman suffrage; it becomes known as the Woman's Rights Collection.

 - 1940s and '50s: The Woman's Rights Collection becomes the Women's Archives at Radcliffe College, and new materials are added throughout this period.

 - 1965: The library continues to expand and is renamed to honor Harvard University historian Arthur M. Schlesinger Sr. and his wife Elizabeth Bancroft Schlesinger.

 - 1970s: The library's collections grow rapidly, especially with the contributions from members of the feminist movement.

-- 2012: Today, the library's collections continue to expand and include a larger variety of topics and new formats, including "born digital" materials.
+- Today: The library's collections continue to expand and include a larger variety of topics and new formats, including "born digital" materials.